shripalsoni04/web-component-talk-demo-app/readme.md

-# Step-6: Accept user defined content in panel-content area using slot
+# Step-7: Accept user defined content in panel-header using named slot